DDPSE/DDPSE.github.io/index.md

 ## Highlights

 {% capture text %}
 By integrating statistics, machine learning, and operations research with chemical engineering principles, we create next-generation decision-making frameworks that enable the discovery of nontrivial, high-impact solutions —solutions that were previously unattainable.
 By leveraging diverse data sources, we can now learn from complex patterns while incorporating constraints from first-principles, sustainability and economic considerations.
-Our hybrid process-informed machine learning (HyPR-ML) approaches have contributed to advancements in carbon capture system design, resilient power grid operations, plastics recycling technologies, and bioprocess optimization.
-Beyond our lab, our tools have been used by others to tackle pressing engineering challenges, reinforcing our commitment to creating scalable, impactful, and sustainable solutions for the future.
+Our hybrid process-informed machine learning approaches have contributed to advancements in carbon capture system design, resilient power grid operations, plastics recycling technologies, and bioprocess optimization.

 {%
   include button.html